wesleywerner/dregosadv/design/doc.md

 * What: Stone statue.
 * How: Place the stone statue on the pressure plate before taking the egg.
 * Where: Tomb (stone statue).

+# TODO
+* Get NewbieGrammar.h included
+* Look in directions in most rooms
+* Listen and smell senses in most rooms
+* task_scores - DM$ $22
+* Changing weather in the sky object
+* Optimize entry descriptions for all rooms
+* Advent style "go to room" logic, DM4 $30 pg 220